-coverage is focused, as discussed above, traditional policy forms often impose significant limitations on coverage for these kinds of risks.161 Indeed, it is likely that gaps in traditional insurance for cyber and privacy risks will continue to widen as insurers increase the number of exclusions designed to limit coverage for these kinds of claims under traditional policies and try to confine coverage for cyber and privacy to policies specifically designed for this purpose.162
+While some specialized coverages, such as errors and omissions (E&O) insurance in the medical or fiduciary context, 158 specifically include cyber and privacy risks inherent in the activity on which coverage is focused, as discussed above, traditional policy forms often impose significant limitations on coverage for these kinds of risks.
+159 Indeed, gaps in traditional insurance for cyber and privacy risks may continue to widen as insurers increase the number of exclusions designed to limit coverage for these kinds of claims under traditional policies and seek to confine coverage for cyber and privacy to policies specifically designed for this purpose.
+160